cornets28/ZonankalalooAppR/README.md

 This is a news app where users can view existing articles with no need to sign up or log in.
 However, if a user would like to publish, like, or comment an article (news), s/he will need to register or sign in if s/he already has an account registered.
 A user is a constraint to edit/delete an article that is not his/hers.
 This app also provides a section where users can write a series.
 A User cannot edit/delete a series that is not his/hers.
 However, all users can view his/her series.

-This app could have already been deployed on a professional hosting area which would make it accessible to the world, but due to some personal issues and some minor bugs to fixe, we have not done so.
+This app could have already been deployed on a professional hosting area which would make it accessible to the world, but due to some personal issues and some minor bugs to fix, we have not done so.

 ## Requirements